shubhamv97/Mood-Tracker/README.md

 Optimized for mobile, tablet, and desktop

-🛠️ Technologies Used
+🛠️ Technologies Used:-

-Technology   	     Purpose
-HTML5	             Structure & Layout
+HTML5	for           Structure & Layout,
-CSS3	             Responsive Styling
+CSS3	for             Responsive Styling,
-JavaScript (ES6)	 Dynamic Functionality
+JavaScript (ES6) for	 Dynamic Functionality